Flower - Holly (signifies celebration and prosperity)

 World AIDS Day

-National Fritter Day - See these Fritter Recipes.
+National Fritter Day - I have made corn fritters and apple fritters but there are many other kind.
+See these Fritter Recipes.

 Coats for Kids Day - This is listed under many different dates.
 Most likely because many individual groups sponsor similar programs when the weather starts to get colder to gather winter coats for kids.